 8. Download helpful road trip planning apps

-We recommend downloading the Road Trippers App before you head out.
+We also recommend downloading the Road Trippers App before you head out.
 This app lets you save locations on-the-go, find destination points along your route, and locate lodging, gas, restaurants, and more.
 You can even get special discounts through the app in support of your budget road trip.

 9. Get a National Park’s Pass